 What Are Data Centers?

-Data centers are industrial complexes that house acres of computer systems for storing virtual information, also known as “the cloud.”.
-Massive infrastructure must be built to support these complexes, including transmission, water and sewer lines.
-Data centers are slated to account for a fifth of the world’s electricity usage and more than 3% of carbon emissions by 2025.
+Data centers are industrial complexes that house large amounts of computer systems for storing virtual information, also known as “the cloud.”.
+Massive infrastructure must be built to support these complexes, including transmission, water and sewer lines, new roads, and more.
+Data centers are slated to account for a fifth of the world’s electricity usage by 2025 but will likely be higher in the Mid-Atlantic region.
 In 2020, data centers consumed an estimated 174 billion gallons of water — a 15-megawatt data center can use up to 360,000 gallons of water a day.
 More than 70% of the world’s internet traffic runs through Northern Virginia, meaning an outsized amount of these impacts fall on local communities and parks in the area.

 How Are the Proposed Data Centers Threatening National Parks?

 Recently, however, data center developers have begun targeting rural land outside of industrial areas, often adjacent to national parks, for large data center developments.
 This has created a growing conflict between protecting national parks and this rapidly growing industry.
-In March 2021, the Prince William County Board of Supervisors started the process of adding about 160 acres within the congressionally authorized boundary of Prince William Forest to the data center overlay district.
+In March 2021, the Prince William County Board of Supervisors voted to add about 60 acres within the congressionally authorized boundary of Prince William Forest to the data center overlay district.
 A congressionally authorized boundary encompasses all the land within a certain area that could one day become national parkland.
 This proposal is a direct threat to potential parkland, as well as downstream water quality in the park.

 Manassas National Battlefield is under similar threat.
-In May 2021, a dozen landowners approached the Prince William Board of Supervisors with a proposal to add their collective 800 acres to the data center overlay district on a road that directly borders the western edge of the park.
+In May 2021, numerous landowners approached the Prince William Board of Supervisors with a proposal to add their rural agricultural land to the data center overlay district on a road that directly borders the western edge of the park.
 This proposal encompasses more than 2,100 acres and would add more than 27 million square feet of data centers to the gates of Manassas Battlefield – the equivalent of more than 150 Wal-Mart Supercenters.
 This would mean that a sprawling swath of warehouses could be approved for development directly adjacent to the site of two historic Civil War battles.
-Of the proposed 800 acres, 107 are designated as “core battlefield areas,” where combat occurred during the Battles of Manassas.
+Of the proposed 2,100 acres, 107 are designated as “core battlefield areas,” where combat occurred during the Battles of Manassas.
 Another one of these farms is a Nationally Registered Historic Site due to its significance during the Civil War.
 This is simply the wrong site for a massive, industrial development.
 Despite opposition from dozens of environmental and historic preservation groups, the Prince William Board of Supervisors has consistently voted to advance these two proposals.

 A Simple Solution

 NPCA recognizes the unavoidable necessity of data centers.
 However, we do not want to see these massive developments directly adjacent to our national parks.
 Virginia and the Mid-Atlantic region as a whole have ample existing industrial land to build data centers.
 There is no need to destroy historic viewsheds, raze wildlife habitat and degrade the integrity of our national parks when plenty of land is appropriate and available for development.

 Get Action Alerts